gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 This repository contains the code for semantic mapping with 360 (panoramic) camera and 3D LiDAR.
 The system has been tested with the following robot/sensor setups:
 [mecanum_wheel_platform](https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform), [wheelchair_platform](https://github.com/jizhang-cmu/cmu_vla_challenge_unity).

-This branch is for ROS2.
+This branch is for ROS2 with the mecanum wheel platform.
 The system should be set up on **Ubuntu 22 or Ubuntu 24**.

 ### Requirements